cneal05/Engineering3_CodeAssignments/README.md

 my_servo = servo.Servo(pwm)

-touch_A1 = touchio.TouchIn(board.A1)
-touch_A2 = touchio.TouchIn(board.A2)
+`//creates the capacitive touch for the code with these two commands` touch_A1 = touchio.TouchIn(board.A1) touch_A2 = touchio.TouchIn(board.A2)

 while True:
-    if touch_A1.value:
+    `//when you touch the A1 wire it turns the servo angle to 90 degrees and then waits for a very short time` if touch_A1.value:
         print("Touched A1!")
         my_servo.angle = 90
     time.sleep(0.05)
-    if touch_A2.value:
+    `//when you touch the A2 wire it turns the servo angle to 0 degrees and then waits for a very short time` if touch_A2.value:
         print("Touched A2!")
         my_servo.angle = 0